EastTexasElectronics/FileTreeGenerator/README.md

 ## Installation

 To install a version of the tool, please select your desired language and follow the instructions in the corresponding README.md file for that version.

-## Purpose

-This tool is a command-line utility written in several languages that generates a visual representation of the directory tree structure.
-It allows you to:

-- Exclude specific files or directories
-- Specify an output location
-- Interactively select items to exclude

 ## Contributing